Sexual Assault Response

 What to do if someone tells you that they have been sexually assaulted

-If a friend or someone you know was sexually assaulted, she or he may experience a variety of emotional reactions.
+If a friend or someone you know was sexually assaulted, they may experience a variety of emotional reactions.
 For some, the emotional impact of sexual assault can be immediate and short-term.
 For others, the effects can be long-lasting.
 Your friend may find it helpful to talk to a counselor about these feelings.

 How you can help:

 A friend may confide in you 10 minutes or 10 years after the assault.
 At that time, it doesn’t matter so much what you say but how well you listen.
 Allow the person to talk, but do not push for details or ask a lot of questions.
-Let your friend decide what and when s/he feels comfortable telling you about the assault and its impact.
+Let your friend decide what and when they feel comfortable telling you about the assault and its impact.

 It is important that the survivor feels support from friends and family.
-Be careful not to invade his or her space.
+Be careful not to invade their space.
 The survivor may be quite frightened and not want to be in close physical contact with anyone, even someone who is trusted.

 Remember that your friend has been through an emotionally painful, traumatic experience.
 Your friend may act differently after the assault.
 Some of your friend’s reactions may be hard to watch, but you “being there” for your friend can help a lot.